michael2012z/BitBible/markdown/JPS/files/Josh.md

 8. And it came to pass, when all the nation were circumcised, every one of them, that they abode in their places in the camp, till they were whole.

 9. And HaShem said unto Joshua: 'This day have I rolled away the reproach of Egypt from off you.'
-Wherefore the name of that place was called Gilgal,That is, Rolling. unto this day.
+Wherefore the name of that place was called Gilgal,

 10. And the children of Israel encamped in Gilgal; and they kept the passover on the fourteenth day of the month at even in the plains of Jericho.